ironboy/https-server-proxy-v2/README.md

 # https-server-proxy

 This is reverse-proxy meant to run at 'the front' of live web server.
-It will:
+It:

-* encrypt/decrypt https using TLS-certs (by default from LetsEncrypt)
+* encrypts/decrypts https using TLS-certs (by default from LetsEncrypt)
-* use version 2 of the http-protocol
+* uses version 2 of the http-protocol
-* proxy applications using http version 1.0/1.1 (such as Express applications) so that they are served as http version 2.
+* proxies applications using http version 1.0/1.1 (such as Express applications) so that they are served using http version 2.
 * let you run one application per domain/sub-domain by pointing out the internal ports each domain should be proxied to
 * allow redirects from one domain (or subdomain) to another.
 (For example if you want to redirect traffic from www.domain.com to domain.com - or vice versa.)
 * enable you to use several certificates if necessary,
 * support web sockets.
+* compresses content using the Brotli compression algorithm and caches compressed results to avoid having to run compression again (which would be slow) on identical requests/responses.
+Tip: Don't compress in your application - leave it to the proxy...

 ### Install